 - FERPA: In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the undersigned student hereby permits AUM and Shorelight Education, LLC to disclose personally identifiable information, including educational records, financial information and, attendance records to student’s parent(s), guardian(s), sponsor(s), sponsorship bodies, and recruiter(s) with information pertaining to their application, academic progress, results and attendance.
 These permissions will remain in effect during the undersigned student’s tenure at AUM unless the student submits a written revocation of this permission to AUM’s Office of the Registrar.

-- Force majeure: AUM and Shorelight Education, LLC will not be liable in cases where AUM is unable to fulfill any services because of fire, natural disaster, national emergency, act of government, acts of war or terrorism, failure of suppliers or subcontractors, labor disputes or any other reasons which are beyond AUM’s control.
+- Force Majeure.
+AUM and Shorelight LLC will not be liable in cases where Auburn University at Montgomery is unable to fulfill any services because of fire, natural disaster, disease or pandemic, national emergency, act of government, acts of war or terrorism, failure of suppliers or subcontractors, labor disputes or any other reasons which are beyond AUM’s control.

 - Liability: The liability of the AUM, Shorelight Education, LLC, and their group companies, their directors, officers, employees, affiliates, agents and partners with respect to losses arising from negligence (except where such liability cannot be excluded as a matter of law), breach of contract or otherwise will be limited in all circumstances to the full amount paid to AUM, Shorelight Education, LLC, or the relevant group company by the relevant student.
 Such companies and persons will in no circumstances have any liability for indirect or consequential losses or damages.
 Any dispute, claim or other matter arising will be subject to the jurisdiction and laws of the Alabama without regard to the choice of law rules.
 Any legal suit, action or proceeding seeking to enforce any provision of, or based on any right or issues arising out of or related to these terms and conditions, shall be brought exclusively in the Federal District Court for the Middle District of Alabama.
 By signing these terms and conditions, the student consents to and accepts the jurisdictions of such courts for the purpose of any such action or proceeding and agree to waive any objection to venue being laid therein.